amitabh-2110/dotnet-ref-repo/CSharpCourse/2OopsBasics/README.md

 ![diff abstract class, interface 1](images/image-1.png)
 ![diff abstract class, interface 2](images/image-2.png)

+## Single Responsibility (S in SOLID Principles)

+- There should be single reason to change a class.
+-

 ## Dependency Inversion (D in SOLID Principles)

 It says that a class should depend on abstractions, not on concrete types means the dependencies should be abstractions instead of being concrete.